 Professional Standards at the NNA

-As the regulatory body for Naturopathic Nutritional Therapy in the UK, the NNA strives to maintain the highest possible professional standards, both during training and in practice.
+As a professional association for Naturopathic Nutritional Therapy students and practitioners, the NNA strives to maintain the highest possible professional standards, both during training and in practice.
 Working closely with leading colleges and professional therapists, the NNA has developed Core Elements for Naturopathic Nutritional Therapy and Nutrition Advice to set minimum training standards.
-These Core Elements form the basis of the course curriculum taught by the Naturopathic Nutrition colleges shown on our Training Providers page If you would like to see either of these documents please contact email@example.com
+These Core Elements form the basis of the course curriculum taught by the Naturopathic Nutrition colleges shown on our Training Providers page If you would like to see either of these documents please contact firstname.lastname@example.org

 When you’re thinking about embarking on a training course, the General Naturopathic Council has this advice: “Be wary of courses where there are no direct contact hours.
 Webinars and e-learning aren’t the same as direct contact.
+Both the GNC and the NNA strongly recommend that you carefully consider the content of a course before starting.
+Make sure it is fully accreditied and includes direct contact and clinical practice so that you graduate with the practical skills necessary to become a competent therapist.
+Some insureance companies may not fully cover individuals where the course is purely distance learning.
 Major insurance companies won’t provide cover for such courses.”
 Balens insurance tell us “We always advise clients that we do not cover courses that are purely distance learning and if their course included any practical hours or if they went on to take a practical course, we ask for details and how they were deemed competent to practice.”
 Well-Being Insurance say: “From an insurance perspective underwriters regard all complementary therapies as a practical skill.
 In view of this it is a requirement that insurance applicants can demonstrate that their training undertaken includes mandatory practical elements (supervised clinical practice) to the course involving face to face interaction with a course tutor.”

 Full members of the NNA agree to practice in accordance with the National Occupational Standards and must comply with the NNA’s Codes of Professional Practice and Ethics.
 Please click here to follow a link to the National Occupational Standards.
 The relevant NOS are numbered CNH 1, 2, 8 and 9.